 “Because you’re nice.
 And besides, I don’t have a quarter or a dime or a nickel or two pennies to rub together.”

 “Poor Mexicans only want sympathy.”
-I toss the pea back at her, embedding it in her thick black curls.
+I flick the pea back, embedding it in her thick black curls.
 “Just like the blacks.”

 A look comes over her face, hard and tight, and I know I’m walking a thin, dangerously entertaining line.

 “Ok.”
 She says, the look giving way to something else.
 “Lets compromise.
 I don’t have a quarter, but I can trade.”

 “For the moment, I’ll prove that you and your mom and everyone else are right about me.”
 A strange smile comes across her face.

 “Nothing gets a girl wet like thinking she’s right,” June stands, “Hola Mamacita!
 I have many babies to feed; I wash dishes, I clean house!”
 A harsh Mexican accent rises from her throat and echoes through the cafeteria.
 The world spots and stares.
 “Oh, Mamacita!
 Where is your husband?
 Le daré el herpes!”
 She begins gyrating her hips.
 She’s surprisingly limber.

 “Quite!”
 Blood rushes to my face, stinging my cheeks.